Emarioo/BetterThanBatch/README.md

 # BetterThanBatch
 A compiler for a new programming language.

-It will be better than batch for your average scripting needs.
+- It will be better than batch for your average scripting needs.
-It will be useful for making neat programs, exploring data structures and visualising data using a straight forward rendering library (abstraction of Vulkan or OpenGL).
+- It will be useful for making neat programs, exploring data structures and visualising data using a straight forward rendering library (abstraction of Vulkan or OpenGL).
+- Actually good somewhat complete standard library (graphics, audio, file formats, networking)
+- Fast compiler with a smooth user experience.
+You don't need to setup a project folder and a build system to compile a single file.

 Inspiration from:
 - Jai (by Jonathan Blow)